 What is the time frame for filing subdivision petitions?

-Because of the City budget and Neighborhood Council election cycle, the Department will only accept subdivision petitions in the fall of even number years.
-Currently, the Department will accept subdivision petitions from November 1, 2016 to December 19, 2016.
+Currently, the Department will accept subdivision petitions from November 17, 2017 to January 15, 2018.
 We will only process the first five complete petitions we receive in the order of receipt, i.e. we will reject any incomplete petitions and will not count them towards the final five for processing.

 What happens after I file the petition?